 What is more, based on the authors' definitions, the distinction between the two types of naturalness could easily be resolved when everyday context is considered.
 For example, speaking with someone in person could address deviation-based naturalness only, whereas any online interaction leaves open the opportunity for voices to be non-human and therefore engages human-likeness-based naturalness.
 Perhaps this distinction is meant to be more helpful for experimental design rather than our everyday experiences of evaluating voice naturalness.

 Response: Here, we partly agree.
 The consideration of the interactional context is important of course and we agree that in fully human-to-human interactions, human-likeness definitions make little sense.
 But even the distinction between human-human and human-machine interactions could become smaller with the increasing adoption of technological innovations in daily life.
-A prominent example is the use of personalized synthesis for people who lost their original voice (for example, see Hyppa-Martin 2024).
+A prominent example is the use of personalized synthesis for people who lost their original voice (see Hyppa-Martin, 2024).

 However, we conceptualize naturalness as a fully perceptual construct.
 Thus, the key point is not whether a voice is truly human or not (which is not an easy distinction anyway – is a recorded voice that went through some filtering, e.g. as in many normal telephone calls, or other manipulations still human or not?), or whether it deviates objectively on an acoustic spectrum.
 The key point is the listeners’ impression of this voice.
 Hence, it can make sense to assess naturalness in a deviation-based manner even in fully synthesized voices, for instance in the case of the above-mentioned personalized voice synthesis approaches.
 Nevertheless, we agree that the context is always considered when forming these impressions.
 We therefore included the following: